FDelporte/JavaOnRaspberryPi/README.md

 ### 2025

-* 202509
-  * Chapter 10
-    * Bumped all to newer Spring and Pi4J version and dependencies (WORK-IN-PROGRESS!!!)
+* Bumping all examples to Java 25 and latest dependencies (WORK-IN-PROGRESS!!!)
 * 20250122: Update Chapter 4 (javafx-timeline) and Chapter 5 (javafx-pinning-info) to use the Pi4J library to get the Raspberry Pi BoardModel and GPIO info.

 ### 2024